LeaYeh/minishell/README.md

 Let's take a closer look at how signals are utilized in our source code:

-- `raise_error_and_escape`: This function raises an error message and initiates an abort signal (`SIGABRT`) to terminate all subprocesses.
+- `raise_error_and_escape`: This function raises an error message and initiates an abort signal (`SIGUSR1`) to terminate all subprocesses.
 It's used for critical errors where immediate termination is necessary.
 - `raise_error_to_all_subprocess`: Similar to the previous function, this one raises an error message and sends a termination signal (`SIGTERM`) to all subprocesses.
 It's used when the error is critical but allows for a graceful shutdown.
 - `raise_error_to_own_subprocess` and `signal_to_all_subprocess`: These functions are used for handling errors within subprocesses.
 They ensure that subprocesses receive termination signals (`SIGTERM`) and facilitate controlled shutdowns.